apache/druid/docs/ingestion/native-batch-firehose.md

 You can also ingest from other storage using the HDFS firehose if the HDFS client supports that storage.
 However, if you want to ingest from cloud storage, consider using the service-specific input source for your data storage.
 If you want to use a non-hdfs protocol with the HDFS firehose, you need to include the protocol you want in `druid.ingestion.hdfs.allowedProtocols`.
-See [HDFS firehose security configuration](../configuration/index.md#hdfs-input-source) for more details.
+See [Ingestion security configuration](../configuration/index.md#ingestion-security-configuration) for more details.

 ## LocalFirehose